marxin/texi2rst-generated/sphinx/libiberty/function-variable-and-macro-listing.rst

   calls to this function.
 Memory is allocated using ``xmalloc`` under normal circumstances.

-  The header file alloca-conf.h can be used in conjunction with the GNU Autoconf test ``AC_FUNC_ALLOCA`` to test for and properly make available this function.
+  The header file :samp:`alloca-conf.h` can be used in conjunction with the GNU Autoconf test ``AC_FUNC_ALLOCA`` to test for and properly make available this function.
 The ``AC_FUNC_ALLOCA`` test requires that client code use a block of preprocessor code to be safe (see the Autoconf